torognes/vsearch/man/commands/vsearch-fastq_chars.1.md

 observed quality score values.
 In case of success, `--fastq_chars` suggests values for the quality offset `--fastq_ascii` (33 or 64), as well as `--fastq_qmin` and `--fastq_qmax` values that could be used with other commands.
-If the quality encoding is ambiguous, `--fastq_chars` will favor an offset of 33.
+If the quality encoding is ambiguous, an offset of 33 is favored.
 For example:

 ```text
 Qmin 45, QMax 73, Range 29